shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 # Meta

+## Fenomenology
+World is build from what matter not matter. > meaning is primary >

 ## Meaning
 **Grand narrative behind story**.
 Semiotics symbolism and archetypes. of sign process, which is any form of activity, conduct, or any process that involves signs, including the production of meaning.
 Model form which other typews are copied.